MontrealCorpusTools/PolyglotDB/docs/source/tutorial_enrichment.rst

 Speaker enrichment
 ==================

-Included in the tutorial corpus is a CSV containing speaker information, namely their gender and their actual name rather than the numeric code used in LibriSpeech.
+Included in the tutorial corpus is a CSV containing speaker information (``SPEAKERS.csv``), namely their gender and their actual name rather than the numeric code used in LibriSpeech.
 This information can be imported into the corpus as follows:

 .. code-block:: python